 Here's the verdict...

 There are three things most Brits are obsessed with.
-The weather, tea (which as everyone knows, makes everything better), and house prices.
+The weather, tea (which as everyone knows, makes everything better), and house prices – or more specifically Brexit house prices.
 If you’re anything like us, you probably use the Zoopla Home Valuation tool at least once a month, know the ceiling price for your street to the nearest penny, and are itching to know what’s going to happen to house prices in 2019.

-We were, too, so we asked some experts for their take on the housing market.
+Rather than panicking and speculating over whether house prices will crash if we leave the European Union on the 31st October.
+We asked some experts for their take on the housing market.
 Will Brexit send house prices tumbling, or will we continue to see values rise?

 The bank’s view